HamidKianGaikani/HamidKianGaikani/README.md

 - 👋 Hi, I’m @HamidKianGaikani
-- 👀 I’m interested in bioinformatics
+- 👀 I’m interested in genomics.
-- 🌱 I’m currently learning very basic bioinformatics skills, working in linux environment as well as R programming.
 - 📫 How to reach me: hamid.gaikani@gmail.com

 <!---